Last updated on June 7th, 2018 at 01:10 pm

-Working from home in the summer is not the easiest thing to do!
-I have survived working from home with kids for over 13 years and I hope you enjoy my simple tips for trying to find some life balance while the kids are home this summer.
+Working from home in the summer with kids is not the easiest thing to do!
+I have survived working from home with kids for over 16 years and I hope you enjoy my advice and tips for trying to find some life balance while the kids are home this summer.

 We’ve been staying up late, making forts with sheets and swimming.
 No fancy vacations this year, just visiting family and learning to tie shoes.
 A BIG accomplishment around here!